 Monash–Leeds Music Research Partnership

-Musical Biography Research Network Convened by Paul Watt (Monash University) and Christopher Wiley (University of … Continue reading Musical Biography
+Musical Biography Research Network Convenors: Dr Paul Watt (Monash University) and Dr Christopher Wiley … Continue reading Musical Biography

 Music in Asia